rcrowther/django-img/README.md

 - height
 - format

-Most filter code demands width and height, but format is optional.
-Without a stated format, the image stays as it was (unless another setting is in place).
-Formats accepted are,
+Most filter code demands 'width' and 'height', but 'format' is optional.
+Without a stated format, the image format stays as it was (unless another setting is in place).
+Formats accepted are conservative,

-    gif, png, jpg, bmp, tiff, webp
+    bmp, gif, ico, jpg, png, rgb, tiff, webp

 which should be written as above (lowercase, and 'jpg', not 'jpeg').
 So,